Azure/azure-sdk-for-python/CONTRIBUTING.md

 ```

-Unfortunately, the command `tox -l` only returns the _default_ builds.
+Unfortunately, the command `tox -l` only returns the _default_ test builds.
 The common `tox.ini` file also supports `pylint` and `mypy` environments.

-### Example Usage of the Azure SDK For Python `tox.ini` Files
+### Example Usage of the common Azure SDK For Python `tox.ini`

-Basic usage of `tox` is:
+Basic usage of `tox` within this monorepo is:

 1. `pip install tox tox-monorepo`
 2. `cd` to target package folder
-3. run `tox`
+3. run `tox -c path/to/tox.ini`

-Not only this, but `tox` created virtual directories are tied to the location of the `tox.ini` file!
-The only way around this behavior is to utilize a plugin, `tox-monorepo`, to update the actual working directories prior to execution.
+The common `tox.ini` location is `eng/tox/tox.ini` within the repository.

+If at any time you want to blow away the tox created virtual environments and start over, simply append `-r` to any tox invocation!

 #### Example `azure-core` mypy